lewagon/data-templates/project-boilerplates/time-series-cross-validator/README.md

     ```python
     data.shape = (length, n_targets+n_covariates)
     ```
-  - `Xy` may persist your tuple (X,y) of **3D arrays** training sets to be fed to your models if you want to store them to avoid preprocessing many time.
+  - `Xy` may persist your tuple (X,y) of **3D arrays** training sets to be fed to your models if you want to store them to avoid preprocessing multiple times.
     ```python
     X.shape = (n_samples, input_length, n_covariates)
     y.shape = (n_samples, output_length, n_targets)